Get perspective from other Amazon sellers on how to manage A-to-z claims.

 The A-to-z Guarantee protects Amazon shoppers when they purchase items that are sold and fulfilled by a third-party merchant.
 The guarantee covers item condition and timely delivery.
 If the customer is not satisfied with the delivery time or condition of your item, they can contact Amazon to report the issue and possibly receive a refund on the order.

 In order to file a claim, the buyer must first attempt to contact the seller and wait two business days for a reply.
 The request also needs to meet one of Amazon’s outlined A-to-z Guarantee conditions, which you can see here.
 Buyers must contact the seller within 30 days from the date of receiving the item and postmark the return within 14 days from setting up the return with the seller in order to be eligible for an A-to-z refund.
+If a buyer files a claim and you do not provide a response, Amazon will grant the claim and debit your account.

 Amazon takes the customer experience very seriously.
 As an Amazon seller, providing excellent customer service should be one of your top priorities.
 If an Amazon buyer contacts you with a direct complaint, make sure that you always respond in a timely manner.
 (Amazon’s A-to-z guidelines say that sellers should respond within two business days, but when you’re working with an unhappy customer, responding sooner could improve the interaction.)